dakoo/dakoo.github.io/_posts/2016-06-22-cpp-algorithms-1.md

 d: All the elements are odd numbers.
 f: All the elements are odd numbers.
 l: All the elements are odd numbers.
+s: All the elements are odd numbers.
+m: All the elements are odd numbers.
+us: All the elements are odd numbers.
+um: All the elements are odd numbers.
 ```